-The following is part of a series featuring a leader in the art community who will be joining us on the faculty of the Plein Air Convention & Expo, taking place May 21-25, 2023 in Denver, Colorado.
-Join us there!
+The following is part of a series featuring a leader in the art community who has joined us on the faculty of the Plein Air Convention & Expo.
+The next one is in the Great Smoky Mountains in May 2024.

 Capturing the Essence